THUKElab/UltraWiki/GenExpan/README.md

 ---

 - The `train_lm.sh` script is used for training models.
 The training checkpoints will be saved in the `train_output` directory.
-Before expanding entities, you need to train the model using a corpus.
+Before expanding entities, you need to train the model using the corpus.
 Just run this:

 ```shell
 bash train_lm.sh